 Optical storage media refers to devices on which data is read or written by a laser for archival and backup storage.
 Types of optical storage devices include Blu-Ray disk, CDs and DVDs.
 However, enterprise backup technology based on optical storage devices has lagged in the marketplace compared with other available backup media.

 A virtual tape library (VTL) is an archival backup storage device that mimics the behavior of physical tape.
-Compared with a NAS device, a VTL provides better efficiency and performance to organizations running Fibre Channel networked storage.
+Compared with a NAS device, a VTL provides better efficiency and performance to organizations running Fibre Channel (FC) networked storage.
 VTLs offer integrated data deduplication and write directly to disk.
 VTL advantages also include quicker backup and recovery and lower operating costs than some other backup methods.

 Portable backup storage devices, storage at the edge

-Several types of removable media are associated with backup storage devices, including cartridge-encrypted tape drives, optical media and USB drives.
+Several types of removable media are associated with backup storage devices, including cartridge-encrypted tape drives, optical media and USB (Universal Serial Bus) drives.
 The main advantage of portable media is the ability to move data from one computer to another, although this creates the potential for security risks.
 Portable storage media can deliver the faster backup and recovery times needed in corporate SAN environments.
 Generally, removable media is more expensive than alternatives such as tape.

 Portable storage often is associated with backing up mobile computing devices used by field employees in remote office locations.
 Storage at the edge is the practice of systematically backing up such devices that reside at the edge of corporate networks.